bwhou1997/bwhou1997.github.io/content/authors/admin/_index.md

 More specifically:

 - Data-driven acceleration of non-equilibrium time-dependent quantum dynamics.
-Derived a low-rank approximation for two particle vertex function, providing a possible compact subspace to reduce computational cost of solving Kadanoff-Baym equations.
+Derived a low-rank approximation for two particle vertex function.
+Built a Fourier operator neural network (FNO) to predict the time evolution for density matrix.

 - Designed and implemented a novel deep learning and generative model, Crystal Variational Autoencoders (Crystal-VAEs), to study electronic structures and predict computationally expensive many-body effects.